TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 This is typically the case with a restaurant.
 The QR code requires a synchronous scan (i.e., when entering a location), and the location check-in timestamp is the scanning time.

-[^footnote-3]: a future version of the present specification may consider additional use-cases involving an asynchronous scan of a QR code, for situations where a QR code is produced that can be scanned either in advance or after visiting the event or location.
+[^footnote-3]: A future version of the present specification may consider additional use-cases involving an asynchronous scan of a QR code, for situations where a QR code is produced that can be scanned either in advance or after visiting the event or location.
 This is typically the case with an on-line train ticketing service, where the QR code is printed on the ticket itself to let the user scan it at its discretion.
 The QR code enables an asynchronous scan, before, during, or after visiting the location, and the location check-in timestamp is the one provided in the QR code itself rather than the scanning time.

 #### Static versus dynamic QR codes